dhaameen/Flashy/Class Case Study.md

 # TECHNOLOGY USE
 How does this company use technology to their advantage?
 Why are they considered a FinTech company?
 Penicl uses integration with major accounting, inventory and credit platofrms to enable a single system for managing a businesses invoicing and inventory needs in one place.
+They also used mashine learning technology to access to companies payment histories.

 # STRENGTHS
 Their platform is simple and easy to use with integrations across a number of systems that makes B2B (business to business) engagement easier and less time consuming.
 It also helps businesses keep track of their cashflow through tighter invoice/payment management.